RMS Magdalena (1948): Investigation

 A preliminary enquiry into Magdalenas was held at Rio de Janeiro by the British Consul-General, who sent a report to the Minister of Transport, who ordered that a Court of Formal Investigation be held.
 The enquiry was held at the Royal Courts of Justice, London on 26–28 September 1949 with J. V. Naisby KC in charge, assisted by Captains Grimston and Williamson, and a Mr. Gray.
 Evidence was heard that the ship was seaworthy, and that the provision of rescue equipment on board either met or exceeded the required standard.
 The course selected was deemed to be correct, but the navigation of the ship was defective, with insufficient attention being paid to compass errors.
-Her captain had his master's certificate suspended for two years.
-Her first officer had his certificate suspended for a year, being allowed to hold a second mate's certificate during this time.
+Captain Lee had his master's certificate suspended for two years.
+First Officer C.J.
+Senior had his certificate suspended for a year, being allowed to hold a second mate's certificate during this time.
 These suspensions were effective from the date of the report's release on 3 October 1949.